esl/mongooseim-docker/README.md

 * `repo` - where to checkout from

-In order to build a specific commit, following command can be used:
+In order to build a specific commit, the following command can be used:

 ```
 docker exec -i mongooseim-builder /build.sh MongooseIM https://github.com/esl/MongooseIM a37c196